To give real service, you must add something which cannot be bought or measured with money, and that is sincerity and integrity-Douglas Adams.

-2. For optimal success, training must be monitored, evaluated and controlled.
+2. For optimal success, training must be monitored, evaluated, and controlled.

 3. Third, training must be imparted using a methodology that involves the

-‘WHY’ as well as the ‘HOW’.
+‘HOW’ as well as the ‘WHY’.

-This gives the trained person(s) the ability to successfully perform in todays’ dynamic environments, where decisions are often made on the fly.
+This gives the trained person(s) the ability to successfully perform in today's’ dynamic environments, where decisions are often made on the fly.
 Without this, any attempt to measure performance will give differing results-which will stymie any strategies designed to remedy perceived challenges.

 Whether it's a bored demeanor, a dismissive look, or just plain rude behavior, sloppy customer service spells disaster faster than just about any other business transgression-Lauren Simonds